Koriyou/LPG/LP2.md

-# Name : Bradley
+# Name : Genevieve
-## Role : Lawman
+## Role : Tech
-- Your Position within the force is Criminal Investigation
-- Your group's jurisdiction is  Standard City Patrol Zone
-- Your group is Fair, honest policing, strong ethical practices.
+- Jack of All Trades
+- you are solo
+- workspace You keep everything just in case you need it later.
+- some of your clients are Corporate Execs who use you for "black project" work.
+- you get your supplies this way :  You hit the Night Markets and score deals whenever you can.
-- Some one is Gunning for you : Smugglers
+- Someone is gunning for you  Combat Zone gangers who want you to work for them exclusively.
-- Your group's Target of choice is  Street Crime

 ## Lifepath :
 ### Personals
 - Cultural origin
-    - Western European
+    - Eastern European
 - Personality
-    - Moody, rash, and headstrong
+    - Picky, fussy, and nervous
 - Fashion
-    - Generic Chic (Standard, Colorful, Modular)
+    - Bohemian (Folksy, Retro, Free-spirited)
-    - Short and spiked
+    - Bald
     - Nose rings
 - Values
-    - you value Family above all else
+    - you value Knowledge above all else
     - I stay neutral.
-    - the person you value most is: A public figure and your most valued possession is A photograph
+    - the person you value most is: A brother or sister and your most valued possession is A weapon
 - Family background
-    - Urban Homeless : You lived in cars, dumpsters, or abandoned shipping modules.
-If you were lucky.
-You were usually hungry, cold, and scared, unless you were tough enough to fight for the scraps.
-Education?
-School of Hard Knocks.
+    - Corporate Execs: Wealthy powerful with servants luxury homes and the best of everything.
+Private security made sure you were always safe.
+You definitely went to a big-name private school.
 - Childhood Environnement
-    - In a Corporate luxury "starscraper," high abovethe rest of the teeming rabble.
+    - Spent in a safe Corp Zone walled off from the rest of the City.
 - Family crisis
-    - Your family is cursed with a hereditary feud,that has lasted for generations.
+    - Your family is involved in a long-term,conspiracy, organization, or association, such,as a crime family or revolutionary group.
 - Relationships
     - Friends :
-        - none
+        - Like a parent to you.

+- An old childhood friend.

     - Enemies :

 - none
     - former lovers :

 - none
 - Life Goal
-    - Get off The Street no matter what it takes.
+    - Gain fame and recognition.